 Develop a persuasive mindset and improve your ability to sell products from Steven D. Cohen in the two-day program Communicating with Influence: The Art of Persuasion.

-Steven D. Cohen is an assistant professor at University of Baltimore's Klein Family School of Communications Design.
+Steven D. Cohen is passionate about helping students become powerful communicators.
 He is an award-winning speaker who has delivered more than 100 courses and workshops on public speaking and workplace communication.
-Cohen has been quoted in publications such as The Financial Times and The Baltimore Sun and was featured in the BBC Radio documentary, "Churchill's Secret Cabinet."
+Cohen has been quoted in publications such as the Financial Times and The Baltimore Sun and was featured in the BBC Radio documentary, "Churchill's Secret Cabinet."

 Cohen previously served as managing director of the Oral Communication Program at the University of Maryland.
 As part of this role, he managed assessment initiatives, curriculum development, and instructor training for a large-scale general education program.
 Cohen also spent several years working in the private sector.
 He was an assistant vice president and team leader at Bank of America and later became a senior strategy consultant at IBM Global Business Services.